Prepared by the Town of Westport’s Department of Human Services

 If you become unemployed due to coronavirus, you should file for unemployment benefits through Connecticut's Department of Labor.
 Click here for more information.
 For frequently asked questions about Corona Virus for workers and employers click here.

-low interest targeted loans to assist small businesses and nonprofits severally impacted by COVID-19.
 CDC recommended strategies for employers and businesses to reduce exposure and provide guidance to their employees will be updated as needed.
-Business Resource Page
+Small Business Owners Guide to the Cares Act

 Healthcare providers are being granted a streamlined approval process to accelerate availability of treatment and services, including telehealth.

-is opening a Special Enrollment Period starting March 19 through April 2.
-Coverage is available for uninsured Connecticut residents who don’t otherwise receive insurance through their job or become unemployed.
+Access Health CT has opened a Special Enrollment Period through April 17.
 The only way to sign up for this Special Enrollment Period is by calling 855-365-2428.

 - Yale New Haven Health is offering a call center for patients and the community who have questions about COVID-19.
 Healthcare professionals from the health system are available to answer your specific questions Monday – Friday, 7 am – 7 pm.
 Call 833-ASK-YNHH